jometzg/arc-demo/README.md

 3. Some basic bash and command line skills

 ## What is Azure Arc?
-The documentation gives the followinf summary:
+The (documentation)[https://azure.microsoft.com/en-gb/services/azure-arc/] gives the following summary:

-For customers who want to simplify complex and distributed environments across on-premises, edge and multicloud, Azure Arc enables deployment of Azure services anywhere and extends Azure management to any infrastructure
+>For customers who want to simplify complex and distributed environments across on-premises, edge and multicloud, Azure Arc enables >deployment of Azure services anywhere and extends Azure management to any infrastructure

 ## Steps